 and a physical therapist.
 The team designs a program just for you, based on

 your health and goals.
 Then they give you support to help you succeed.

-If you have had a heart attack, you may be afraid to exercise.
+If you have a heart problem or had surgery, you may be afraid to exercise.
 Or if you

 have never exercised, you may not know how to get started.
 Your cardiac rehab